The Four Seasons (1981 film)

-The Four Seasons is a 1981 American romantic comedy film written and directed by and starring Alan Alda, which co-stars Carol Burnett, Len Cariou, Sandy Dennis, Rita Moreno, Jack Weston, and Bess Armstrong.
+The Four Seasons is a 1981 American romantic comedy-drama film written and directed by Alan Alda, and stars Alda, Carol Burnett, Len Cariou, Sandy Dennis, Rita Moreno, Jack Weston and Bess Armstrong.
 It draws its title from the four concerti composed by Antonio Vivaldi.
-Those compositions, along with others by Vivaldi, comprise the musical score.
+Those compositions, along with others by Vivaldi, constitute the musical score.

-The film spawned a short-lived CBS series in 1984 produced by Alda.

-Plot summary
+Plot

-The story revolves around three upper middle-class married couples living in New York City who take vacations together during each of the seasons.
-After this pattern has been established, Nick leaves his wife of 21 years, Anne, during the spring trip to Nick and Anne's country house.
-He then proceeds to bring Ginny, a much younger woman, on the summer, fall, and winter vacation trips.
-This causes the other two couples to be uncomfortable, feeling as if they have betrayed their good friend Anne.
+Three middle-class married couples — Jack and Kate Burroughs; Nick and Anne Callan; Danny and Claudia Zimmer — live in New York City and are the best of friends.
+Jack is a moralistic lawyer, Kate a Fortune magazine editor, Nick an insurance salesman and estate planner, Anne a housewife and photographer who enjoys taking pictures of vegetables, Danny a cheap dentist who displays symptoms of obsessive-compulsive disorder and hypochondriasis, and Claudia an insensitive Italian painter.
+Quarterly (in each of the four seasons), the three couples go on vacations planned by Kate.